DKISTDC/dkist/docs/tutorial/0_installation.md

 # Installation and Setup

-This workshop is a code-along style workshop.
+This tutorial will take you through the basics of using the DKIST Python Tools.
-For this to work we will need some software installed on your laptops:
+To be able to follow along with the examples you will first need to install some software:

 ## Globus

 To download DKIST data you need [Globus Connect Personal (GCP)](https://www.globus.org/globus-connect-personal), and a Globus account.

-Please install GCP and have it ready to use during the workshop.
+You will need to install GCP and have it running before you can download any data from DKIST.
 The [DKIST Help Desk](https://nso.atlassian.net/servicedesk/customer/portal/3/article/247694160) has some pages to help with this.

 ## Python